genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 If successful:

     MESSAGE_TYPE = EVENT_CHANGE_USER_PASSWORD_ACK
-If there's a problem, we will receive a standard error set with type
+If there's a problem, you will receive a standard error set with type
 - CHANGE_USER_PASSWORD_NACK.
 The error codes that can be returned are currently:
 - TOO_SHORT - Password length too short
 - TOO_LONG - Password length too long
 - INSUFFICIENT_CHARACTERS - Covers a few cases so text field may be required, used for things like no digits provided when 1 digit is required.
 - ILLEGAL_MATCH - Covers a few cases so text field may be required, used for things like repeating characters in password
 - ILLEGAL_WHITESPACE - If password contains white space
-- INSUFFICIENT_CHARACTERISTICS - May be provided if we have configured passwords to be successful if only 2 of 5 strength checks pass.
+- INSUFFICIENT_CHARACTERISTICS - May be provided if you have configured passwords to be successful if only 2 of 5 strength checks pass.
 Should be provided alongside "real" error codes.
 - ILLEGAL_SEQUENCE - Numerical/alphabetical sequence detected

 #### Reset Password